Itinerary

 Hands and Feet

-- Comfortable and waterproof hiking/riding boots.
-We recommend short boots with half chaps.
+- Comfortable and waterproof riding/hiking boots.
+We recommend short boots with half chaps, as above.

 - Trainers or equivalent light shoes for moving around in the evenings